What is Relief Engraving? A Look at the Process:

-Traditionally, these prints would be called “wood engravings”.
-A wood engraving is done on the end grain (end with the rings, about 10x harder than the plank or long grain cut of a tree.)
+Traditionally, these prints would be called “wood engravings.”
+A wood engraving is done on the end grain (end with the rings, much harder than the plank or long grain cut of a tree.)
 But alas, these prints are not carved into wood, but a plastic material that is much more economical and better for the environment than chopping down hardwood trees.

 Each mark is made with an engraving burin, a small metal tool that can also carve copper, zinc or silver.
 The surface of the carved plate is rolled with ink, so that the upper surface is in relief to the lower.
 Every mark that appears “white” is carved out and the paper tone comes through, and every mark that appears “black” is what is left on the surface to be inked.